 The Davy knot, named after its creator, fly fishing enthusiast Davy Wotton, is a remarkably quick, straightforward knot used primarily to secure your tippet material to your fly, hook, or lure.
 This knot is a favorite among anglers, especially when fishing for smaller species like trout.
 It’s hailed for its strength and compact size once tied.

-You can use it with various tippet or leader line materials including fluoro and mono plus it takes less time to tie than an Orvis knot, clinch knot, and other loop knots.
+Various tippet or leader line materials, such as fluoro and mono, can be used with the Davy knot.
+Not to mention, it’s quicker to tie than the Orvis knot, clinch knot, and other loop knots.

 How To Tie The Davy Knot

-Take the tag end of your mono or fluoro tippet and thread it through the eye of your hook or fly.
-Now take the tag end over the top of the main line making a loop and come through the loop making the beginnings of an overhand knot or a full half hitch knot.
+Thread the tag end of your mono or fluoro tippet through the eye of your hook or fly.
+Loop the tag end over the top of the main line and pass it through the loop to create the beginnings of an overhand knot or a full half hitch knot.

 Take the tag end and move it over the top of the bottom side of the loop, under it, and wrap it back through the loop.
-It should make a figure of eight at this point.
+At this point, it should resemble a figure of eight.

-Hold the tag end and slowly pull the main line having lubricated the knot to reduce any friction until the end is tight against the eye of the hook.
-You must make sure the tag end sits 90 degrees onto the hook or fly when tying this knot so it maintains a solid connection or it could slip.
+After lubricating the knot to reduce friction, hold the tag end and gently pull the main line until the end is tight against the eye of the hook.
+Ensure the tag end sits at a 90 degrees angle onto the hook or fly; this ensures a solid connection and prevents slippage.